wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 training.wraithan.net_
 ----------------------

-This one is in fact just throwing a 500 right now.
-I upgraded some stuff and it is all broken.
-As I get ready to do more century rides this summer I will want to have this around.
-Also I'd like to add integration for more than just DailyMile_.
-There isn't a ton of work to do, other than getting it working again.
+This one is broken.
+In fact, it's throwing a 500 right now.
+As I get ready to do more century rides this summer, I'll want to **(have a place to log training rides?)**.
+I'd like to add integration for more than just DailyMile_.
+Other than getting it functional again, there isn't a ton of work to do.

 .. _training.wraithan.net: http://training.wraithan.net/
 .. _DailyMile: http://www.dailymile.com/